-Consider the conic given by $X^2+YZ+aXY+bY^2=0$.
-If we restrict $C_0$ to the conic, then we get $(aXY+bY^2)^2+X^3Y=(X^3+a^2X^2Y+2abXY^2+b^2Y^3)Y$.
-Therefore, the restriction of $C_0$ to the conic is also given by the union of 4 lines through $p=[0:0:1]$ with $Q_{a,b}$.
-One of these lines, the line given by $Y=0$ is tangent to the conic at the point, to it suffices to check the remaining three lines are distinct.
+Consider the conic $Q_{a,b}$ given by If we reduce the equation of $C_0$ modulo the equation of $Q_{a,b}$, then we get the same result as reducing the equation $(X^3+a^2X^2Y+2abXY^2+b^2Y^3)Y$.
+Therefore, the intersection of $C_0$ with $Q$ (as a scheme) is also given by the intersection of the union of 4 lines through $p=[0:0:1]$ with $Q_{a,b}$.
+One of these lines, the line given by $Y=0$, is tangent to $Q_{a,b}$ at $p$, so it suffices to check the remaining three lines are distinct for general $a,b$.
 This can be shown by noting that the discriminant of the cubic polynomial $X^3+a^2X^2Y+2abXY^2+b^2Y^3$ does not vanish identically (indeed it is not even homogenous).
 Thus, for general $a,b$, $Q_{a,b}$ furnishes the conic we want.